 With collateral, you are more likely to get low interest bill consolidation loans because you are putting up something the lender can repossess, in case you do get behind on your payments.

 An unsecured bill consolidation loan is one where you provide no collateral.
 This often results in a higher interest rate.
-Also, with an unsecured loan, lenders tend to limit the size of the loan, to limit their risk.
-Unsecured loans are difficult to obtain in today's market, requiring strong income and credit.
+With an unsecured loan, lenders tend to limit the size of the loan, to limit their risk.
+Banks and Credit Unions make unsecured loans between $1,000 and $100,000.
+Peer-to-peer lenders lend up to $35,000.
+Most unsecured loans require strong credit.are difficult to obtain in today's market, requiring strong income and credit.

-If you own a home, consider a refinance loan to get a lower interest rate mortgage AND pay off existing debt.
-Depending on how much you owe, this might increase your mortgage payments, instead of lowering them like refinancing typically does, but can lower your overall monthly debt payments.
-Adding to your mortgage balance puts your home at greater risk.
-If you don't make your new, higher payment, you risk foreclosure.
-Also, home values dropped so much, in the past few years, that fewer borrowers have enough equity to do a cash-out refinance loan.
+If you own a home, consider a cash-out refinance loan to get a lower interest rate mortgage AND pay off existing debt.
+Depending on how much debt you consolidate, this might increase your mortgage payments, though it could lower your monthly costs for your mortgage and debt combined.

 If you are a homeowner with some equity in your property, a home equity line of credit (HELOC) might be the right solution to consolidate your bills.
-However this can also put your home in danger.
+However, this can also put your home in danger.
 In order to figure out if a HELOC is a good way to consolidate debt, start by figuring out how much equity you have in your home.
 Subtract your remaining mortgage balance from the current market value of your home.
 Keep in mind that the maximum combined loan-to-value (CLTV) for your first and second mortgages is 80-85%, in most markets.

 If you look for low-interest bill consolidation loans, weigh all your options carefully.
 Learn about each option and then figure out which works best for you.